What is Dual Enrollment?

 - Temple City Unified School District

-- Temple City High School (not offering courses this semester)
+- Temple City High School

 Through dual enrollment partnerships, school districts and community college districts create clear pathways of aligned, sequenced coursework that allow students to more easily and successfully transition to for-credit, college-level coursework leading to an associate degree, transfer to the University of California or the California State University, or to a program leading to a career technical education credential or certificate.